liu-xingliang/cumed_workshop/01.wdl_humanwgs/wdl_humanwgs.md

 ### Installing Singularity

-Singularity has already been installed on the server using following scripts.
+In this workshop, we will use [Singularity](https://docs.sylabs.io/guides/2.6/user-guide/introduction.html) for pre-built docker images in each step of the pipeline.
+Singularity has already been installed on the server using following scripts and **all required docker images have already been pulled down to workshop EC2 servers**.

 ```bash
 #!/bin/bash -i